 One of our group (I’m going to call him Super Ryan) planned ahead and left a water stash on the hike, a great idea to save you carrying extra weight.
 I would have loved it if we had also parked a car at the bottom of Tryfan with more supplies too.

-Choose high protein, easy to eat food whilst you are on the hike.
+Choose a high protein, easy to eat food whilst you are on the hike.
 Plus a decent dinner the night before and if possible for the days leading up to the challenge.

 You might like to read next – The best walks in Snowdonia